FirebaseExtended/angularfire/documentation.md

 ### $asArray()

 Returns a synchronized array. **This collection is READ-ONLY**.
-Clients should not use push(), splice(), et al to modify the structure of the array.
+Clients SHOULD NOT use push(), splice(), et al to modify the structure of the array.
+Special setter methods are provided instead.
 Multiple calls return the same array instance, not unique copies.

-See [$FirebaseArray](#firebasearray)
+See [$FirebaseArray](#firebasearray) for full details.

 ```js
 app.controller('myController', function($scope) {